mattventura/vimboard/README.md

 # vimboard
-KLL layout to emulate vi/vim
+KLL layout to emulate vi/vim with a bash-like Fn1 layer for convenience.